 Whether you're brand new at this thing called interpreting or as seasoned as I am, having someone to talk with about the challenges you face and your goals as an interpreter can go a long way.
 Our discussions would fall under the umbrella of confidentiality and peer supervision or mentorship.

 If you have been looking for some kind of mentorship but not found a mentor in your area, consider working with me.
-I do ask for people to commit to a group of sessions rather than just one time.
+I do ask for people to commit to a group of sessions rather than just once.
 The options for meeting are suggested below.
 After we've met a number of times, you may continue to meet with me a single session at a time or by committing to another round of sessions.

 Initial Interview and Process Mediation